vikumsw/vikumsw.github.io/index.md

 ### News

+* Our paper on "Visual Word2Vec" got accepted to CVPR, 2016
+* I would be interning at [Snapchat](https://www.snapchat.com/) this summer
 * Checkout our latest [ArXiv Paper](http://arxiv.org/abs/1511.07067) on "Visual Word2Vec (vis-w2v): Learning Visually Grounded Word Embeddings"
 * Checkout our [paper](http://opt-ml.org/papers/OPT2015_paper_52.pdf) on "Comparing Gibbs, EM and SEM for MAP Inference in Mixture Models" that got accepted in NIPS: Optimization for Machine Learning ([OPT](http://opt-ml.org/papers.html)) workshop, 2015